 The shoulder joint is one of the most complex joints in the human body.
 Due to the large range of motion available at the shoulder it is an inherently unstable joint.
-This reduction of stability can predispose the shoulder to injury.
-In order to maintain stability, the shoulder has a complex system of ligaments, tendons and muscles.
+This reduction of stability is one of the reasons you can be predisposed to shoulder injury.
+In order to maintain stability, your shoulder has a complex system of ligaments, tendons and muscles.

 The rotator cuff muscles are a group of four muscles that act to hold the head of the humerus (arm bone) into the shoulder socket.
 Overload of these muscles and their tendon insertions are common in the ageing population & in cases of overuse: such as with manual workers and athletes.

 Often, several years of poor posture leads to gradual overload of shoulder structures such as the rotator cuff muscles.
-When a state of chronic overload exists at the shoulder then injury can occur more readily than would be the case in an otherwise healthy shoulder.
+When a state of long-term overload exists at the shoulder then you can injure it more readily than would be the case in an otherwise healthy shoulder.

 For this reason, a lot of individuals will report a relatively benign onset of shoulder pain.
 For example, they may develop a sudden pain after reaching overhead or doing light manual work.

 The goal, in such cases, is to alleviate symptoms while addressing the underlying muscular imbalances that have brought on the pain.